sapgreengem/CityTrafficView/README.md

 # CityTrafficView
-CityTrafficView using openGL
+CityTrafficView using openGL <br>
-First add OpenGl library to your Visual Studio
+First add OpenGl library to your Visual Studio to this directory GL/glut.h